Maikxx/meesterproef-1819/README.md

 I also heard from Joost, Koop and Laurens that I had already showed my skills and shouldn't focus on achieving a lot more of the goals and focus on getting better.

+### Week 5

+At the start of this week I mainly focussed on getting the production environment ready to deploy to.

+Besides that I started to work on the documentation of the application and my own reflection.

 ## Reflection

 ### Web App From Scratch